-Shift up Normal acceleration

-1st to 2nd 15 mph (25 km/h)

-2nd to 3rd 25 mph (40 km/h)

-3rd to 4th 40 mph (65 km/h)
+Shift up Normal acceleration 1st to 2nd 2nd to 3rd 3rd to 4th 4th to 5th 25 mph (40 km/h) 40 mph (65 km/h)

-4th to 5th 50 mph (80 km/h)

 Engine Speed Limiter

 If you exceed the maximum speed for the gear you are in, the engine speed will enter into the tachometer's red zone.
 If this occurs, you may feel the engine cut in and out.
 This is caused by a limiter in the engine's computer controls.
 The engine will run normally when you reduce the rpm below the red zone.